Do you want to stay logged in?

 Now that you know the pH of your mash...how do you adjust it?
-Simply lower your mash pH by adding half a teaspoon of gypsum to a 5 or 6 gallon mash; or increase your mash pH by adding half a teaspoon of calcium carbonate to a 5 or 6 gallon mash.
+Simply lower your mash pH by adding half a teaspoon of gypsum to a 5 or 6 gallon mash, or use Lactic Acid liquid concentrate to avoid adding calcium to your mash.
+To increase your mash pH by adding half a teaspoon of calcium carbonate to a 5 or 6 gallon mash.
 Use your meter to check current pH readings before you make additional adjustments until you are within the ideal mash pH range of the enzyme you are using, typically between 5.5 and 6.5 pH.
 Remember malt will lower the pH of your strike water, so take your readings after you add your malt to the water in your mash tun.

 Recommended pH range by enzyme: